markanderstam/sye-tools/sye-aks/README.md

 ### Firewall Reconfiguration

 The SSP (Sye Streaming Protocol) traffic needs to be able to flow in both direction from and to the egress pitchers (and possibly also to ingress or fan-out pitchers if external SSP sources are being used).
+The connect broker service needs TCP port 2505 to serve its clients.

-`sye aks cluster-create` automatically opens UDP port `2123` towards all worker nodes for this purpose.
+`sye aks cluster-create` automatically opens UDP port `2123` and TCP `2505` towards all worker nodes for this purpose.

 If the flag `--open-ssh-port` is given to the `sye aks cluster-create` command the SSH port (TCP/22) will be operned as well.